 The closing disclosure form is a five-page document that explains the final terms of the mortgage loan — and where all of your money will go.

-Prior to closing, the numbers you've been getting about your interest rate, monthly mortgage payments, property taxes and more have been mere estimates.
+Prior to closing, the numbers you were getting about your interest rate, monthly mortgage payments, property taxes and more were merely estimates.

 Page 1: Monthly payment breakdown

 The first page of the disclosure form is devoted to showing you all of your loan basics: your interest rate, expected monthly payments and closing costs.

 This section also gives a breakdown of each payment.

 You'll see how one portion will go toward loan principle, and another will go toward interest.
 Other amounts could go toward private mortgage insurance (PMI) or be placed into escrow to pay property tax.

 You're typically required to pay PMI if you're not making a down payment of at least 20%, so you'll want to have some savings.

 The second page of the closing disclosure has all of the nitty-gritty about your closing costs.

 Buying a home is complicated and can involve a lot of people, including attorneys, inspectors and government officials.

 Their services aren't free.
 Closing costs are the various fees that must be paid to the professionals who help you secure your mortgage.